xtuml/mc/doc/notes/8019_masl/8019_masl_dnt.md

 (project, domain, class, state machine, type) is modeled.
 This model is informed by the MASL parser abstract syntax tree (AST).
-The syntax model of MASL is a step incrementally higher in abstraction than the AST, but does not try to abstract the semantics; this is truly a model of syntax.
+The syntax model of MASL is a step incrementally higher in abstraction than the AST, but does not specify the semantics; this is truly a model of syntax.

 6.2.2 MASL Types
 A class diagram of MASL Types is built that captures the typing system.
 The typing system is largely independent of the rest of the syntax.
-The connection occurs through `type references` leaving most of the type system nicely modeled in its own diagram.
+The connection occurs through `type references` leaving most of the type system loosely coupled in a separate diagram.

-At the present time, `type` and `typeref` are modeled more carefully than the remaining model of the type system.
+For the basic solution, `type` and `typeref` are modeled more rigorously than the remaining model of the type system.
 This is because until activities are parsed, only `type` and `typeref` "touch" the structural MASL.
 No parsing, processing, validating or rendering will be done with the detailed subordinate classes in the model of the type system.
-In the initial design of the flow, aspects of typing including container types (set, bag, sequence, array) and other type modifiers will be stored in the xtUML model in proximity to the typed model elements (probably description fields or other simple string properties).
+In the initial design of the flow, aspects of typing that include container types (set, bag, sequence, array) and other type modifiers will be stored in the xtUML model in proximity to the typed model elements (probably description fields or other simple string properties).